 - Go early and plan to spend the whole day.
 Since you pay a flat rate for the day, you might as well make the most of it.
-Glen Ivy closes at 6 in summer and at 5 in winter.
+Hours vary.

 - Go on a weekday if you can.
 There's a significant discount and it's less crowded.
 On a typical summer Saturday, there can be quite a long line at the entrance and at some of the baths and pools.

-- Free Admission on Your Birthday makes it a great way to celebrate with friends or even on your own.
+- If you purchase a spa treatment on that day, you can get free admission to the mineral baths and pools on your birthday, a great way to celebrate with friends or even on your own.

 - Wear an old swimsuit you don't mind getting stained with red clay.
 You can change into your super-cute new suit after you're done with Club Mud.

 - Don't wear metal jewelry, especially silver.
 It can be tarnished by the mineral springs and clay.

 - The website says bring a beach towel, but there are towel stations everywhere, so you really don't need to, and in summer, swimsuit cover-ups are totally optional for moving around from pool to pool, but if you want a robe, bring one, as they are not provided.
 In winter, a warm robe is a good idea.

 - Book massage treatments in advance to make sure you can get your first choice.
 Treatment slots can get booked up, especially on Saturday.
 Arrive early and if you're planning multiple treatments, allow some down time in between to relax and have plenty of time to arrive at your next appointment.
 It won't be extended if you're late.
 Book Mother's Day treatments at least a month in advance.